Riccardo-Labs/document-classifier/README.md

 # Document Routing Tool

-A full-stack web app that automatically classifies Italian business documents into predefined categories using **local machine learning** (scikit-learn), stores them in PostgreSQL, and displays them in a React dashboard.
+A full-stack web app that automatically classifies Italian business documents into predefined categories using **local machine learning** (scikit-learn), stores them in SQLite, and displays them in a React dashboard.

 No external APIs, no cloud ML services, no infrastructure costs — everything runs locally.

+**Deploy:** Backend su Railway · Frontend su Vercel

 ---